-In previous parts of the course, we focused exclusively on REST APIs.
+In previous parts of the book, we focused exclusively on REST APIs.
 Now let’s explore native library APIs, which are more common when building native apps.

 Native library APIs (also called class-based APIs or just APIs) are notably different in the following ways:

 We will focus this section on Java APIs, since they’re probably one of the most common.
 However, many of the concepts and code conventions mentioned here will apply to the other languages, with minor differences.

 Because native library APIs are so dependent on a specific programming language, the documentation is usually written or driven by engineers rather than generalist technical writers.
 This is one area where it helps to be a former software engineer when doing documentation.

 Even so, you don’t need to be a programmer.
 You just need a minimal understanding of the language.
 Technical writers can contribute a lot here in terms of style, consistency, clarity, tagging, and overall professionalism.

 You know what happens when engineers write — the content is cryptic and often incomplete.
 Usually the developer assumes everyone is as knowledgeable as he or she is, and any kind of extra explanatory detail, examples, cross-references, glossaries, or other helpful information is omitted.